ReVanced-Extended-Community/Community-Guides/general-guides/community-wiki/ytm-troubleshooting.md

 Navigate to your device settings > Accounts > Manage accounts > Google (blue icon) > Remove account.
 You can sign in again if you want.

-> If that doesn't work make sure you have the latest version of [GmsCore](https://github.com/ReVanced/GmsCore/releases/latest) installed.
+> If that doesn't work you can uninstall GmsCore and then reinstall [GmsCore](https://github.com/ReVanced/GmsCore/releases/latest).